 - Close the Opportunity –In construction, closed opportunities can be: won, lost, no-go, opportunity died, lost by all clients you bid.

-STEPS: Sales Pipeline Stages
+Step 2: Set Your Sales Pipeline Stages

 Let’s turn our attention again to the construction sales process and look at a sales pipeline stages diagram and roles and responsibilities.